Skip to content

 Search search Threat intelligence recall, synthesis, and storage

-Ingest upload Manual and bulk data ingestion with file upload
+Ingest upload Manual and bulk data ingestion

 Entities database Paginated entity browser with type/tier/text filters

-History clock Recent session activity with date filters and re-run
+History clock Recent session activity with date filters

 Configuration settings Feature flag toggles and raw YAML editor

-Step 3: Explore Each View
+Step 3: Explore each view

 Dashboard